Sugar options for producers

-You are a producer (seller) of cotton and would like to have protection against falling cotton prices but also the opportunity to benefit if the prices rise.
+You are a producer (seller) of sugar and would like to have protection against falling sugar prices but also the opportunity to benefit if the prices rise.

 How it works

-After credit approval, you enter into a cotton option with the Bank.
+After credit approval, you enter into a sugar option with the Bank.
 You will specify the put strike price, the transaction amount and the exercise date/s.
 We will determine the premium.

 Possible outcomes on the pricing date

 - If the commodity reference price is lower than the put strike price, we must pay you the difference between the put strike price and the commodity reference price.